-The self-powered curved treadmill allows you to run with a natural style on the balls of your feet.
+The self-powered treadmill allows you to run with a natural style on the balls of your feet.
 This pushes your body forward creating the momentum to turn the treadmill belt.
 This style of running uses more muscle groups in the body at the same time when compared to the traditional heel strike used by many runners.

-The curved treadmill is a versatile piece of cardiovascular equipment that has many applications:
+This is a versatile piece of cardiovascular equipment that has many applications:

 - Aerobic Fitness